langstonmandela/divine-passage/NOTES.md

    - `w3-khaki` for cancel/back buttons
    - `w3-teal` for primary links/actions (link a link to a sub-page)
    - `w3-blue-grey` for secondary links/actions (like a link to a form)

+As long as it's in a container, this should work:
+`className="w3-col m12 l4"`

+Bug:
+    - [x] Reloading on the Service Partner Update Screen does not re-populate the form. example on ServicePartnerForm - line 20